sefinek24/Stella-Mod-Resources/README.md

    - If your changes are approved, your pull request will be merged into the original repository.

 That's it!
 You've successfully created a pull request on GitHub.
 Your changes are now part of the project.
 Thank you.

+## 💙 Attribution
+In this repository, we have utilized shaders from the [crosire/reshade-shaders](https://github.com/crosire/reshade-shaders/tree/slim) and other sources.

+## 📑 License
+Getting acquainted with the license is essential.
+It's crucial to thoroughly understand its terms and conditions.

+Navigate to the [LICENSE](LICENSE) file for additional information.
+I would like to extend my gratitude to the talented creators of the shaders and the [ReShade](https://reshade.me) software itself for their remarkable projects/repositories.